 Youth and Adult Sports

-The majority of recreational programs are coordinated through Buffalo Community Education.
-Please call Todd Lunning, Recreation Coordinator at 763-682-8429.
+The majority of recreational programs are coordinated through Buffalo Community Education 763-682-8770.

 The flowerbeds along the Buffalo Lakewalk are planted and maintained by local groups, businesses, or individuals.
-To get involved with this beautiful project, please contact the Parks Department at 763-682-4132.
+To get involved with this beautiful project, please contact Carey Kotilinek at 763-682-0006.

-The City of Buffalo has garden plots available for a minimal feefor those with a green thumb.
-Located at Gary Mattson Park and West Pulaski Park, with water available.
+The City of Buffalo has garden plots available at Gary Mattson Park for a minimal fee for those with a green thumb.
+There is water available.
 For more information, visit the City of Buffalo website, or contact the Parks Department at 763-682-4132.

 Park shelters can be reserved for a variety of functions by contacting the City Center at 763-682-1181.

-Located in beautiful Sturges Park, the Buffalo Skate Park offers ramps, and obstacles for the skateboarding and in-line skater enthusiasts.
-Call the Skate Park at 763-684-0286.
+Skate Park Located in beautiful Sturges Park, the Buffalo Skate Park offers ramps, and obstacles for the skateboarding and in-line skater enthusiasts.

 The City of Buffalo Parks & Recreation Department and the Parks Advisory Board recently finished the grading and reseeding of the new tiered seating area in front of the bandshell at Sturges Park.
 The newly seeded area should be ready for events that happen in the Spring of 2022.